What is Anycast DNS? A Plain-Language Guide

 2. Automatic failover

-When an anycast PoP fails — server crash, datacentre outage, network partition — the BGP advertisement from that PoP is automatically withdrawn (either by the local routers' health checks or by the PoP becoming unreachable).
-The internet's routing fabric reconverges within seconds, and traffic that was hitting the failed PoP now hits the next-nearest one.
+When an anycast PoP fails — server crash, datacentre outage, network partition — the BGP advertisement from that PoP is withdrawn (either by the local routers' health checks or by the PoP becoming unreachable).
+The internet's routing fabric reconverges, often within seconds to tens of seconds, and traffic that was hitting the failed PoP moves to another available route.

 There's no DNS change.
 No traffic re-steering.
 No central decision.
 The failure is absorbed at the routing layer.